Types of Trailer Hitches: Classes, Receivers & Ball Sizes

 You can also secure various ball hitch mounts into a hitch receiver tube for trailer towing.
 Like hitch receivers, ball mounts are rated for one of the standard hitch classes.

-• Standard ball hitch mounts offer a single hitch ball of a specific size.
+• Standard ball hitch mounts feature a single, fixed-size hitch ball.

 • Adjustable hitch ball mounts can be raised or lowered based on your towing needs.